- 1996-2014 truck models with a minimum wheelbase of 112” Wheelbase.

-- Scuffed Hoosier F-45 is the class tire for the 2013 season.
+- Scuffed Hoosier Tires is the class tire for the 2014 season.

-- Scuffed race tires will be graded, stacked and numbered in sets and the competitor will draw out of a bingo roller for his/her race tires 30 minutes after the pit gates are opened.
+- Scuffed race tires will be graded, stacked and numbered in sets.
 Serial number are recorded to make sure you race the tires that are drawn.

 ***Trucks equipped with DMS “built” engine with “350” carb***